 Welcome to the Bunker

 Enter the Bunker is a modern entertainment venue housed in a historic Cold War-era nuclear fallout shelter.
 We are located in Debert, Nova Scotia, just 10 minutes outside of Truro.
 Although originally built to shelter high-ranking military personnel in the event of nuclear attack, the bunker is now open to the public.
-You can play laser tag, catch a movie, or watch the big game on our 203” screen.
+You can play laser tag, catch a movie, or play a private video game on our 203” screen.
 Why not test your puzzle-solving skills as the USA or USSR in our one-of-a-kind War Games escape rooms!

 In addition to modern entertainment, we offer historic tours of our 64,000 square foot underground fallout shelter.
 We also have a collection of artifacts from the Cold War era.
 This collection is currently being accessioned and organized to museum standards.

 There’s something for everyone when you Enter the Bunker.
 So if you’re looking for something to do, check our schedule and stop on by.

 Building the future while honouring our past.